Dyalog/ride/docs/protocol.md

 The interpreter message queue should check for strong interrupts and handle them immediately without needing to fully parse messages.

-:question: I've no idea what the above sentence means -Nick
+:red_circle: I've no idea what the above sentence means -Nick

 #Autocompletion
 RIDE can request autocompletion with